 Download Vehicle Application: 2003 Cadillac Escalade 5.3L, Vin T, USA/Canada 2005 Chevrolet Suburban 1500 LS 5.3L, GAS, Vin T 2003 Cadillac Escalade EXT 6.0L 2005 GMC Yukon XL 1500 Slt 5.3L, FLEX, Vin Z 2005 Chevrolet Suburban 1500 LS 5.3L, FLEX, Vin Z Customer Concern: Code C0660 will reset.
 Tests/Procedures: 1.
 Check the RTD fuse located in the underhood fuse block.
 2. Check for Battery Voltage (B+) on the Orange wire at the automatic level control air compressor pin F. 3.
 If less than B+ at pin F, check for a wiring and connection problem between the air compressor and the underhood fuse block.
 4. Disconnect the compressor leveling module connector and check the resistance from the positive battery voltage circuit of the exhaust solenoid valve and the control circuit of the exhaust solenoid valve.
 Should be 30-90 ohms.
 5. Check for B+ on the Dark Blue wire pin B at the air compressor with the exhaust solenoid commanded off.… Read More

-2005 cadillac escalade service air ride control how to fix itYou search Auto repair manual PDF about 2005 cadillac escalade service air ride control how to fix it, if there are search results will appear below.
+2005 cadillac escalade service air ride control how to fix itYou search Auto repair manual PDF about 2005 cadillac escalade service air ride control how to fix it, search results will appear below.
 If search results do not exist, please search by others keyword.

 Filed Under (Acura) by admin on 26-11-2013